-The Section employs various means to accomplish testing in local communities, including contracts with private fair housing organizations, contracts with individuals, and by using non-attorney Department employees throughout the country.
+The Fair Housing Testing Program employs various means to accomplish testing in local communities, including contracts with private fair housing organizations and by using non-attorney Department employees throughout the country.
 The Department employees are volunteers who have been trained to participate as testers.
-Using these various means, the Section conducts numerous investigations simultaneously at any given time.
+Using these various means, the Fair Housing Testing Program conducts numerous investigations simultaneously at any given time.

 Since 1992, the Department of Justice has resolved 111 pattern and practice testing cases with evidence directly generated from the Fair Housing Testing Program, leading to the recovery of more than $15.3 million, including over $2.3 million in civil penalties and over $13 million in other damages.
 The vast majority of testing cases filed to date are based on testing evidence that involved allegations of agents misrepresenting the availability of rental units or offering different terms and conditions based on race, and/or national origin, and/or familial status.

 The Department has demonstrated that testing can be a valuable tool to investigate housing, lending, and public accommodations market practices and to document illegal discrimination.
 The Fair Housing Testing Program has greatly enhanced the ability of the Department to identify and to challenge the discriminatory practices that persist in these industries.